oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 This table is used to share a secret between OAR server and oarexec process on computing nodes (avoid a job id to be stole by malicious man).

+For security reasons, this table **must not be readable** for a database account given to users who want to access OAR internal informations(like statistics).

 Configuration file
 ==================